qTranslate-Team/wp-seo-qtranslate-x/readme.txt

 Enables [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/) multilingual framework for plugin [WordPress SEO by Yoast](https://wordpress.org/plugins/wordpress-seo/).

+This plugin is currently a work in progress.
+Please, report the features, which did not work for you.

 == Installation ==

 Standard, as any other normal plugin hosted at WordPress.